dalmendras/de_api/README.md

 Password: password
 ```

-Endpoints were tested with Postman.
+Endpoints were tested with **Postman**.
 If you want to load endpoint with Postman App, you can use json file
-available in this link:
+available in this link: **`https://drive.google.com/file/d/1gXSRS_1GBuLkE9Ba_V5ymy-xZswgUbbO/view?usp=sharing`**

 ## Endpoints Example
 Example for JOBS